 “That way you don’t have redundancies where you want to play a fighter, and right away you get a fighter [companion],” furthers Sawyer.
 “You can say, ‘No, I want you to be a rogue.
 Complement me, don’t replicate me.’”

-Pillars of Eternity 2 stronghold
+Pillars of Eternity 2 ships

 A stretch goal for the Project Eternity Kickstarter promised a stronghold that players could take control of as a part-time baron.
 And while that did appear in Pillars, the team felt frustrated they didn’t have more resources to dedicate to that corner of the game.